Solartraveler/irusb/README.md

 ## TODO

-Make a debian package for the host control program

 Create and publish a kicad symbol for a MCP1754-3302E_SOT23

 Make a PCB layout version 1.1 with the fixed 3.3V regulator footprint